ronnicek/cis-rhel-ansible/README.md

 ### How is this playbook licensed?
 It's licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
 The [quick summary](http://bit.ly/VBkBfY) is:

     A license that allows you much freedom with the software, including an explicit right to a patent.
 “State changes” means that you have to include a notice in each file you modified.

-### Something doesn't work.
-You're awful at ansible playbooks.

-[Pull requests](https://github.com/major/cis-rhel-ansible/pulls) and [GitHub](https://github.com/major/cis-rhel-ansible/issues) issues are welcome!

-_-- Major_